Your name here

 • Isolation from the family or community

-• Physical or mental health problems, such as depression and anxiety
+• Physical or mental health problems, such a

 • Alcohol or drug abuse